 A daily ‘hands-on’ exam accomplishes several significant things.

-- It quickly brings attention to changes on your dog.
+- It quickly brings attention to changes in your dog.
 You will catch lumps, injuries, flea/tick infestations, hotspots, and even internal parasites.

 - It builds an important part of the human/dog relationship: mutual trust and respect.

 I do a daily exam with Penny and Autumn sitting with their back to me.
-This is a very comfortable position for the dog to be in and it gives me maximum control and access to all parts of the body.
-You may need to enforce the SIT command so your dog remains quiet throughout the exam.
-Overtime they will know what is happening and respond positively.
+This is a very comfortable position for the dog to be in, and it gives me maximum control and access to all parts of the body.
+You may need to enforce the SIT command, so your dog remains quiet throughout the exam.
+However, over time they will know what is happening and respond positively.

-Over time, your dog will learn to allow you to examine him/her, but more importantly to trust your intentions and that you will not harm or torment them even when they are defenseless.
-Finally, daily exam teaches you what is “normal” for your dog.
+Over time, your dog will learn to allow you to examine them, but more importantly, to trust your intentions and that you will not harm or torment them even when they are defenseless.
+Finally, a daily exam teaches you what is “normal” for your dog.

-By checking out your pet on a regular basis, you can help identify problems earlier and get the proper attention needed.
-For more specific details on examining your dog, please visit the VIP Membership page on the Acme Canine website.
+By checking out your pet regularly, you can help identify problems earlier and get the proper attention needed.
+For more specific details on examining your dog, please visit https://acmecanine.com/perform-snout-to-tail-examination/